kanglmf/emacs-chinese-word-segmentation/README.md

 +---------------+----------------------+--------------------------+
 ```

-Please see the comments in `cns.el` for more detail.
+Please see the comments in `cns.el` for more information.